 This doesn't mean we shouldn't use the internet.
 A few simple security measures can reduce your chances of becoming a victim.
-The 'Little Book of Big Scams' provides guidance on some of these crimes.
-Further detailed information on cyber crime can be found within our 'Little Book of Cyber Scams'.
+The 'Little Book of Big Scams' provides guidance on some of these crimes, further detailed information on cyber crime can be found within 'Little Book of Cyber Scams'.

-Available at: www.thamesvalley.police.uk/fraud
+Available at www.met.police.uk/fraud